Shadow of the Vampire: Production

 The premise of Count Orlok being played by an actual Nosferatu in the eponymous film was recorded by Ado Kyrou, who in his 1953 book Le Surréalisme au Cinéma incorrectly wrote: "The credits name the music hall actor Max Schreck as the vampire's performer, but it is well-known that this information is deliberately untrue.
 No one has ever been able to reveal the identity of this extraordinary actor whose brilliant face made him forever unrecognizable. [...]
 What is hidden behind the character of Nosferatu?
 Could it be Nosferatu himself?"
 Although ill-informed, Kyrou's notion that the screen monster was also a real-life monster would popularize the mystery around Nosferatu.

 The film was produced by Nicolas Cage's Saturn Films.
 Cage originally intended to play Schreck, but later cast Dafoe when he expressed interest in the role.
 Cage stated he always wanted Malkovich as Murnau.
 Cage has previously acted with Malkovich in Con Air (1997) and Dafoe in Wild at Heart (1990).
 Members of the online game the Hollywood Stock Exchange were able to donate a small sum towards the film's production in exchange for listing their names on the DVD release of the film as "virtual producers".
+E. Elias Merhige was hired to direct as Cage had wanted to work with him ever since watching a tape of his previous film, Begotten (1989), given to him by Crispin Glover.

 The film's working title was Burned to Light, but Merhige decided to change the name of the film when Dafoe asked, "Who's Ed?"; the actor thought the title was Burn Ed to Light.
 To create the aesthetic of old film, cinematographer Lou Bogue shot much of the film with Kodak Vision 800T film stock – a high speed specialty stock with very coarse grain – in Super 35mm format, which further enhanced the effect when cropped and enlarged to anamorphic.